SalasNorman/exercise101/flask-phonebook/README.md

 # Flask Phonebook Application

 This is a simple Phonebook application built using Flask, providing CRUD (Create, Read, Update, Delete) functionality.
 The application uses SQLite as its database.
+NOTE: this project use command for ubuntu wsl

 ## Features